-Frequently Asked Tax Questions about Delaware
+Delaware Frequently Asked Tax Questions

-There may be a gap of 5 years or more between the time they are no longer covered by the health insurance of the company they worked for and their eligibility for Medicare.
-Or, perhaps they have been self-employed with coverage by a company that may or may not write insurance policies in Delaware.
+There may be a gap of 5 years or more between the time that you are no longer covered by the health insurance of the company you worked for and your eligibility for Medicare.
+Or, perhaps you have been self-employed with coverage by a company that may or may not write insurance policies in Delaware.

 For more information, visit the Delaware Insurance Department online.

-However, for homeowners age 65 and over may get a credit equal to on half of the school property taxes, up to $500.
-Taxpayers must pay their property tax bill in full by the end of each tax year in order to qualify for this credit for the subsequent property tax year.
+However, for homeowners age 65 and over, once you have been a primary resident for 10 years (effective January 1, 2018 for new residents) you may get a credit equal to half of the school property taxes, up to $400.
+You must pay your property tax bill in full by the end of each tax year in order to qualify for this credit for the subsequent property tax year.
 Learn more about how to qualify for the School Property Tax Relief for Individuals Age 65 or over: Read more here.

-No, Social Security and Railroad Retirement Benefits are exempt from Delaware Income Tax.
+Social Security and Railroad Retirement Benefits are exempt from Delaware Income Tax.